wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 = vCita Contact Form Version 3.0 =
  * A new plugin management screen
- * All widgets editing can now be done directly from Wordpress
+ * All widgets editing can now be done directly from WordPress
  * Fix to Contact Sidebar disconnecion issue
  * New contact form color themes options